Overview

 The Geelong community has a long tradition of supporting its art gallery.
 Frederick McCubbin’s A bush burial (1890) was purchased by public subscription in 1900 and over a century later, through donations by individuals and all levels of government the Gallery purchased Eugène von Guérard’s View of Geelong (1856).

-The growth of the Gallery’s collection has been due to donations of works of art by individuals, donations of works of art through the Federal Government’s Cultural Gifts Program and monetary donations from Geelong Gallery Foundation towards the purchase of works of art.
+The growth of the Gallery’s collection has been due to donations of works of art by individuals, donations of works of art through the Australian Government’s Cultural Gifts Program and monetary donations from individuals, foundations, and trusts towards the purchase of works of art.

-Geelong Gallery and Geelong Gallery Foundation are registered as deductible gift recipients with the Australian Taxation Office.
+Geelong Gallery is a registered Deductible Gift Recipient (DGR) with the Australian Taxation Office.

 Cultural Gifts Program

-Donations of works of art may be given under the Cultural Gifts Program to Geelong Gallery.
+Donations of works of art can be made under the Cultural Gifts Program to Geelong Gallery.
 This program encourages gifts of significant cultural items to public art galleries by offering donors a tax deduction for the agreed market value of their gifts.

-The Cultural Gifts Program is administered by the Department of the Environment, Water, Heritage and the Arts.
-For detailed information on this program visit their website www.arts.gov.au
+The Cultural Gifts Program is administered by the Department of Infrastructure, Transport, Regional Development, Communication, Sport and the Arts, Office for the Arts.
+For detailed information on this program visit their website:

 Lisa Sullivan